nasa/fprime/docs/UsersGuide/dev/code-style.md

 1. Use namespaces to reduce naming conflicts.
 2. Use `std::numeric_limits` for mix/max values.
 Template implementations of `std::numeric_limits` have been approved.
 3. **Use** `static_cast`, `reinterpret_cast`, and `const_cast` instead of dangerous C-style and `dynamic_cast` casting.
-4. Limited use of multiple-inheritance and virtual base classes are permitted.
+4. Limited use of multiple inheritance and virtual base classes are permitted.
 See rules of thumb.

 ### JPL Coding Standards